 Despite being a trek which is accessible to most people and not just experienced mountaineers, the trek to Everest Base Camp should not be underestimated.
 Hiking in the Himalayas is a serious challenge which requires significant preparation.
 With forward planning and the right attitude to training, however, you stand the best possible chance of successfully and safely reaching Base Camp – and enjoying one of the most rewarding and spectacular experiences in the world.
-READ more about our advice for preparing for the Everest base camp trek.
+READ more about training information for your Everest base camp trek.

 Trekking to Everest Base Camp is a physical challenge which is well within the reach of most people who enjoy a reasonable standard of fitness.
 However, training specifically for the trek is essential to prepare you for the particular pitfalls posed by mountain walking.
 You are strongly advised to seek medical advice before deciding to arrange your trek and before starting a training program, particularly if you have any concerns about your health.
 It is sensible to start training as early as possible before your scheduled trek.
 Conventional exercise routines which build strength, fitness and stamina, such as aerobics and light weight-training can be beneficial, particularly if your fitness level is less than desirable.
 But the best physical preparation is activity which simulates, as far as possible, the demands on your body which will be happening during your ascent and descent to Mount Everest Base Camp.
 Hiking up and down hills with weighted back pack is key to success.